andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/ms3e3a-setting-up-rsync/README.md

 ### Exercise 3a

-_note: This exercise is 4 of xxx in a series of exercises that follow on from each other and should not be used independently_
+_note: This exercise is 4 of 12 in a series of exercises that follow on from each other and should not be used independently_

 #### Description